larissalong/Twitter-Text-Mining/README.md

 • To deep dive into customer online behavior on Twitter, i.e., where they come from, what they talk about and where they go

 • To identify the overall brand-wise sentiment on Twitter

+Please refer to the report in .md file.